marianzburlea/pug-starter/README.md

 # Pug starter
+## YouTube video tutorials

+To help you out even more I've put together some YouTube tutorials:

+* Install nodejs, gulp v4, git and github: https://youtu.be/A-iTEtt6SN8
+* How to make a website for free in 3 easy steps 2017 - CodeTap: https://youtu.be/YBK5ZyXHumE

 Starter package for pug (former jade) template based projects.

 ***Note***: When you want to make use of the automatically loaded JSON data, *site.data* has been replaced by *data*.
 On top of that, in templates, JSON data can be accessed with *template* (example: *template.title* or *template.config.render*)